 - preventing crime and disorder

 - securing public safety

 - preventing public nuisance

 - protecting and improving public health and

-- protecting children from harm
+- protecting children and young persons from harm

 - 4. The Board welcomes the powers given to it by the Act and intends to use those powers in a socially responsible way.
 In so doing, the Board recognises that the interests of the public, residents, businesses and patrons of licensed premises require to be balanced.
-The five licensing objectives outlined in the Act will provide a starting point.

-5. Comments may be submitted

-by email to: licensing@shetland.gov.uk in writing to: Clerk to the Licensing Board

-Shetland Islands Council Governance and Law

-Corporate Services Department
+In exercising its functions under the Act the Board must have regard to the statement of licensing policy. - 5.
+Comments may be submitted by email to: licensing@shetland.gov.uk in writing to: Clerk to the Licensing Board Shetland Islands Council Governance and Law Corporate Services Department Office Headquarters 8 North Ness Business Park Lerwick Shetland ZE1 0LZ

-Office Headquarters

-8 North Ness Business Park

-Lerwick Shetland ZE1 0LZ